Information for Prospective Students

 Applied Clinical Experience Requirement

-In order to help ensure your interest in serving clinical populations and evaluate your readiness for our graduate program, we require you to have applied clinical experience in order to apply for admission (see below for detailed information).
+In order to help ensure your interest in serving clinical populations and evaluate your readiness for our graduate program, we require you to have a minimum of 100 hours of applied clinical experience when you apply for admission (see below for detailed information).

-You MUST have at least 100 hours of volunteer or paid applied clinical experience before you apply to the program.
 This number of hours will allow you to be trained (training hours count toward that 100) and to engage in some amount of supervised intervention so that your supervisor can write a letter evaluating your skills.
+One of your letters of recommendation must be from a supervisor who can write about your clinical experience (see Applications for more information on letters of recommendation).

-Examples of these types of positions include working for a crisis call center, grief counseling center, domestic violence shelter, rape crisis center, working with children or adolescents facing mental health challenges and/or developmental disabilities (e.g., autism), and others.
+Examples of these types of positions include working for a crisis call phone center, grief counseling center, domestic violence shelter, rape crisis center, working with children or adolescents facing mental health challenges and/or developmental disabilities (e.g., autism), and others.
+Please be aware that working as a crisis text-line counselor will not provide you with the skills you need to develop to be a therapist and do not count as required clinical experience.
 You must be doing this work after having been trained AND while a mental health professional supervises you.
 Note that we require at least one letter of recommendation from a clinical supervisor in addition to the two other required letters.

 In the Santa Clara Valley area, some examples of agencies that provide on-going supervision include the YWCA Rape Crisis center, Bill Wilson Center (their Center for Living with Dying and their Crisis Call Services), KARA (their grief support services) and Suicide and Crisis Call Services (SACS, through the County).
 Other opportunities include working with children diagnosed on the autism spectrum by being trained as behavioral specialists doing ABA interventions.